Fish Breeding, Larval Fish and more…

 Commercial propagation of marine ornamentals is not an easy task and is complicated by biological and economical constraints.
 Many species have not been cultured because of their complex reproductive biology; others can only be raised on an experimental scale; and for those that can be raised in large numbers, production is often not cost-effective.
 Less than 7% of the more than 2,000 traded marine aquarium fish species are farmed at any one time.

 Most reef fishes are not aquacultured because of their long and complicated larval phase.
-I started the Hawaii Larval Fish Project to find more aquarium fish species with aquaculture potential.
-The project primarily uses eggs collected from the ocean, which allows me to work on the larval rearing of more species without having to spawn them at my hatchery.
+I started the Larval Fish Project (LFP) to develop techniques for difficult-to-raise reef fish species.
+Using eggs collected from the ocean in addition to hatchery spawned eggs allows me to work on more larval species at once.
 The project also documents the fascinating and rarely shown development of live marine fish larvae from egg to juvenile.
-Fifty-two species from 25 families have been reared through settlement for the project thus far, including many important aquarium species.
+The project’s aquaculture highlights include triggerfish in 2010, anthias and butterflyfish in 2013, wrasses in 2015 and surgeonfish in 2018.

 Select Research Publications